 Experienced & Responsive Legal Services for Whistleblowers

-If a private citizen has information about a company defrauding a government entity, he/she can file a lawsuit against the offender.
+If a private citizen in the state of Missouri has information about a company defrauding a government entity, he/she can file a lawsuit against the offender.
 This type of legal action is known as a “qui tam” lawsuit under the False Claims Act (FCA).
 A whistleblower (or relator) can recover between 15 percent and 30 percent of the overall award or settlement from the lawsuit.

-At Riggan Law Firm, LLC, we are dedicated to helping whistleblowers obtain the most favorable outcome.
+At Riggan Law Firm, LLC, our Missouri based lawyers are dedicated to helping whistleblowers obtain the most favorable outcome.
 Our legal team understands the complexities of qui tam claims and has the trial-tested experience to protect your rights and best interests throughout the legal process.

-Our firm handles the following types of qui tam cases:
+Our law firm for whistleblowers handle the following types of qui tam cases:

 - Healthcare fraud – Medicare and Medicaid Fraud committed by hospitals, doctors, and other healthcare providers, including Medicare or Medicaid billing of unnecessary procedures, illegal drug marketing practices by pharmaceutical companies, etc..